 Each weekend I spend around 2 hours writing about what I did in the ~38 hours I spent at work that week.
-Why?
+People call these weeknotes.
+Why on earth would anyone do that?
 Good question.
 Here’s a few reasons why spending more time than is necessary writing about work is a good thing.

 It helps me think

 Writing is a reflective practice.
 By going over what you did and writing about it, considering the objectives you were trying to meet and whether you got there, you actively think through and reflect on your work.
 You spot areas for improvement or things you forgot to do.
 Whereas otherwise you might canter through working life unsure of what worked or what didn’t, weeknoting makes you mindful of what you’re doing and why.